joseph-a-levine/authoring/_older/october_2023.md

 I was working in the offices of the Kanifing Municipal Council on two connected research projects: improving property tax collection and implementing a solid waste collection service.
 Both projects are going really well, though we're in a holding pattern while waiting for funding for implementation.
 More importantly, I got to fulfill someone's childhood dream of throwing trash into the back of a compactor truck — Alpha, the driver, even let me push the button which did the compacting.

-I can recommend Matt Lakeman's "[Notes on The Gambia](https://mattlakeman.org/2023/07/10/notes-on-the-gambia/)"; most of my interesting observations were relative to my experience in Sierra Leone.
+I can recommend Matt Lakeman's "[Notes on The Gambia](https://mattlakeman.org/2023/07/10/notes-on-the-gambia/)".
+Matt does a good job of presenting the "generally surprising&interesting" bits of a country; most of my interesting observations were relative to my experience in Sierra Leone.
 The sex tourism was noticeable and initially disconcerting.
 The food was excellent — I had the ["world's best" jollof rice](https://punchng.com/mixed-reactions-as-gambia-beats-nigeria-to-win-best-jollof-2023/); chef Bojang's maafe was even better, and it remains my favorite west African dish.
 Gambian Muslims are remarkably observant — relative to other Muslim cities I've lived in or visited, prayer is relatively more noticeable and less of a social activity.
-While I was there, three police officers were shot, which apparently hadn't happened in years — it occupied the news for the next two weeks.
+While I was there, three police officers were shot, which apparently hadn't happened in years; it occupied the news for the next two weeks.

 It's a fascinating country, and I learned a lot.
-I hope to return as these research projects move forward.
+I hope to return as our research projects move forward.

 ## Reading